Marvin Bakalorz

-Marvin Dirk Bakalorz (born 13 September 1989) is a German professional footballer who plays as a midfielder for MSV Duisburg.
+Marvin Dirk Bakalorz (born 13 September 1989) is a German professional footballer most recently who played as a midfielder for MSV Duisburg.

 Career

 In May 2016, Bakalorz joined Hannover 96 on a free transfer from SC Paderborn.
 He left the club in August 2020 having agreed the termination of his contract which was due to expire in summer 2022.

 After playing one season for Turkish club Denizlispor, German 3.
 Liga side MSV Duisburg announced the signing of Bakalorz in late May 2021, starting with the new season.